Standardized Custom Fit

 What is the advantage of Standardized Custom Fit?

 It saves time.
 It is much easier to take five root-measurements than to take another thirty extra measurements.

 Five correctly taken basic measurements give us a better fitted pattern than an extended list of inconsistent measurements do.

 Being an online business in the patternmaking industry for a while, we know that most people have a hard time taking detailed measurements correctly.

 Standardized Custom Fit is then a great time saver for most of us.

 Do I need apparel-fitting for pattern drafted with Standardized Custom Fit?

-It is depended on the style of apparel you are making.
+It depends on the style of apparel you are making.
 Most loose and casual styles do not need

 apparel fitting.
-For close-fit garment, we do recommend fitting before you do the final stitching.
+For close-fit garment, we recommend fitting before you do the final stitching.